What are pressure injuries?

 What are possible complications of pressure injuries?

 Once a pressure injury develops, it can take days, months, or even years to heal.
 It can also become infected, causing fever and chills.
-An infected pressure injury can take a long time to clear up.
+An infected pressure injury can take a long time to clear up, or even turn into a chronic wound that doesn't heal.
 In severe cases, it can affect the underlying bone (osteomyelitis).
 As the infection spreads through your body, it can also cause mental confusion, a fast heartbeat, and generalized weakness.

 What can I do to prevent pressure injuries?

 Pressure injuries can be prevented by inspecting the skin for areas of redness every day.
 The redness is the first sign of skin breakdown.
 Pay special attention to bony areas.
-Other ways to prevent pressure injuries and preventing existing sores from getting worse include:
+Other ways to prevent pressure injuries and preventing existing pressure injuries from getting worse include: